-We have been in our rental home in Centralia for a little over a week and it’s amazing what has gotten done in such as short amount of time.
+We have been in our rental home for a little over a week and it’s amazing what has gotten done in such as short amount of time.

 The road trip went well.
-Kira loved the car rides, rest stops, and adapted quickly to the routine.
-We found several pet friendly hotel chains including Super 8 and Quality Inn that made it easier with our pet.
+K loved the car rides, rest stops, and adapted quickly to the routine.
+We found several pet friendly hotel chains that made it easier with our pet.

 We arrived Sunday afternoon the 13th after five full days on the road.
 We got keys to the home, and met up with my mother and in-laws who helped us unpack the moving truck.

-With their help, mainly Luke and John, we got the truck completely unpacked before dark on Sunday.
+With their help, , we got the truck completely unpacked before dark on Sunday.
 Monday was spent organizing the boxes and unpacking the essentials.
-By the end of that day we had the kitchen mostly unpacked and furniture arranged in our room and the living room/dining room.

 We gave the in-laws a tour of the area on Tuesday then they returned home.
 My mother stayed the rest of the week to help me organize the house.
-Together we were able to get the house cleaned, organize the boxes that were left, and take care of a few “new address and state” related business items while Luke started his new job.
+Together we were able to get the house cleaned, , and take care of a few “new address and state” related business.

 Even though I have lived most of my life in the suburbs, the past two years of quiet country life has definitely changed me.

-We are only a block or two from the college, there is a day-care around the corner, and we are only a few streets away from old downtown Centralia.
+Now we are only a block or two from the college, there is a day-care around the corner, and we are only a few streets away from old downtown .
 All of this makes for easy access to a lot of stores, but it also increases the street traffic and noises outside.
-Speaking of noise, since we are in “hub city” we also hear freight trains at all hours of the day.
+Speaking of noise, we also hear freight trains at all hours of the day and night.

 Again these are only temporary adjustments.
-In the mean time it is hard to believe we are ten to fifteen minutes away from all that we could need: restaurants, grocery stores, pharmacy, gas stations, the freeway, the hospital, Luke’s work, and we are not far from entertainment like a movie theatre, a bowling alley, mini golf, and a roller rink.
+In the mean time it is hard to believe we are ten to fifteen minutes away from all that we could need: restaurants, grocery stores, pharmacy, gas stations, the freeway, the hospital, Luke’s work.
 Plus we are now in the same time zone as family and friends, making it easier to find time to talk and Skype.

-We are beyond grateful and blessed for the help we received getting here and getting settled in, and for our new home in Centralia WA.
+We are beyond grateful and blessed for the help we received getting here and getting settled in, and for our new home in Washington.